nuuuwan/news_lk3_data/README.md

 A 63-year-old man has been admitted to the Kalmunai Hospital in critical condition due to allegedly attempting to take his own life after hacking his two children to death at Periya Nilaveli in Ampara.

-According to police, the victims were his 29-year-old son and 15-year-old daughter, who both suffered from speech impediments.
+According to police, the victims were his 29-year-old son and 15-year-old daughter, who were both identified as children with special needs.

 The suspect had reportedly attempted to slit his own throat following the double murder.